m0bx/de2-project/README.md

 # FM Radio Receiver with Digital Tuning

-Build an FM receiver using a tuner module (e.g., **Si4703**).
-Include a display to show the tuned frequency and simple buttons for tuning.
+Build an FM receiver using a tuner module (e.g., Si4703).
+Include a display to show frequency and simple buttons for tuning.
+Consider an RDS (Radio Data System).
-Optionally, consider implementing **RDS (Radio Data System)**.

 ---

 ## 1. Problem Statement & Solution Overview

 ### 1.1 Problem Statement
-- Clearly describe the problem being addressed.
-- Explain why an FM radio receiver with digital tuning is useful or interesting.
-- Outline any requirements or constraints (e.g., frequency range, audio quality, UI simplicity).
+Our goal is to create a simple FM radio using an Arduino UNO and an Si4703 FM tuner module.
+The radio will allow users to adjust the desired FM frequency using buttons, and the selected frequency will be displayed on an OLED screen.

 ### 1.2 Proposed Solution (MCU-Based)
 - Explain how your proposed solution uses a **microcontroller (MCU)** to: